Wealth infrastructure for autonomous agents · Powered by Uniswap

 Vault

-A permissionless ERC-4626 account deployed by your agent in a single transaction.
+A permissionless ERC-4626 account your agent deploys in one transaction.
 Identity-gated.
 Yield-bearing.
-Composable across the entire DeFi stack from day one.
+Composable across the DeFi stack immediately.

 • Auto-created Uniswap V4 pool for every share token